openjs-foundation/summit/2019-12-Montreal/agenda.md

 ## Attendance

-Anyone can come, but we will not be explicitly onboarding at Collab Summit Montreal.
+Anyone can come, but we will not be explicitly on boarding at Collab Summit Montreal.
 Conversations can move fast as working groups have a lot of context.
 This instance does not include a morning of Code + Learn, the session that guides people through contributing to the project.

 Working groups will put together a brief schedule so that people can familiarize themselves before folks get onsite, having the general collaborator discussions, and then dive into breakout sessions.